danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

     - How would you describe your experience of ELIZA (e.g. the use of language, style of conversation and quality of social interaction)?
     - How would you assess the ability of technology such as this to capture and structure feelings and experiences; what are the limitations?

-## Input and output / or datasets
+## Between input and output

 We have already briefly introduced machine learning but let's clarify how this works.
 In a contemporary context, it refers to various techniques of "data-handling",[^samuel1] or more precisely statistics and data analysis.
 It is commonly described by three components: input, modelling (or learning), and output.
 Usually, a large amount of data is needed to be collected, parsed and cleaned.[^shit] Data cleansing is a term often used in Computer or Data Science to describe the process of preparing data (data can be thought of text, video, images, gestures, etc.) as input data by adjusting data inconsistency in terms of removing or modifying data that is irrelevant, duplicated, or improperly formatted.
 These various data preparation processes involve decision-making in terms of identifying and accessing the datasets, and how to structure the raw data and deal with inconsistencies.
 If data is coming from different places, then the question arises of how to normalize the data to structure a cohesive dataset.
 As in chapter 4 (DataCapture) we can already see how this process is fraught with problems, around what gets included and excluded, and how this is decided and done, and by whom.
-Rather than simply a measn to an end, the dataset becomes a hugely significant cultural object that we need to understand better.[^dataset]
+Rather than simply a means to an end, the dataset becomes a hugely significant cultural object that we need to understand better.[^dataset]

 ## Exercise in class